1. Keep Up with Maintenance

 Humidity makes your home feel hotter than it is, but it also forces your air conditioning system to work overtime to cool down your home.

 A dehumidifier might be the perfect complement to your air conditioning system.
 The dehumidifier helps to remove the moisture from your home and allows the air conditioner to focus on cooling down your home.

-If you’re interested in purchasing a quality dehumidifier for your house, call Brackett Heating and Air to talk with one of our qualified technicians.
+If you’re interested in purchasing a quality dehumidifier for your house, call Brackett Heating, Air & Plumbing to talk with one of our qualified technicians.
 We can help you get your home’s humidity within the correct range.

 5. Don’t Forget About Blinds and Curtains